Even if you are overdrawn every month or have been stuck in the red for a while, there are ways to pay off an overdraft for good.

-Having an overdraft can be helpful when it comes to managing your funds.
-But, if you’ve been stuck in the red for a long time, or if you’re using your overdraft every single month, it might be sensible to look into how you could pay it off.
+Having an overdraft facility can be helpful when it comes to managing your funds.
+But, if you’ve been stuck in the red for a long time, or you’re using your overdraft every month, it’s probably sensible to try to pay it off.

-You can use a 0% money transfer credit card to clear your overdraft – these work by allowing you to transfer money from your credit card into your bank account.
+You can use a 0% money transfer credit card to pay off your overdraft – these work by allowing you to transfer money from your credit card into your bank account.
 You can then use the amount borrowed to clear your overdraft and pay back your credit card provider during the interest-free period.
-This could be several months, giving you plenty of time to clear your debt without being charged interest.
+This could be a year or more, giving you plenty of time to clear your debt without incurring further interest.

 Before switching, you need to be aware of: